NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 Troubles with "freezing" when you generate a scenario?
 Check if you have specified `new_load_of_map_data=True`in the scenario configuration file.
 If this is false, and the map data is not loaded/wrong data is used, errors can happen.

-In addition to random waypoint generation and/or straight line motion generation, the `rrt-rs` library can optionally be used for generating random ship behaviors, where Rapidly-exploring Random Trees (RRTs) are built for each ship initial state.
-Check the source code for the `BehaviorGenerator` for more information.
+In addition to random waypoint generation and/or straight line motion generation for the own-ship and/or target ships through the `BehaviorGenerator` class, the `rrt-rs` library can optionally be used for generating random ship behaviors, where Rapidly-exploring Random Trees (RRTs) are built for each ship initial state.
+See the source code for the `BehaviorGenerator` for more information.

 ### Visualizer